Whitaker Center for STEM Education at Florida Gulf Coast University

 The biggest community successes include the Solar Go-Kart Challenge, SRO Program and the STEM Institute teacher workshops mentioned above.

-The SPARCT faculty development program is beginning its second year and has developed several unique assessments, both horizontal and vertical.
+The SPARCT faculty development program is in its second year and has developed several unique assessments, both horizontal and vertical.
+After year two this program will have impacted 25% of the STEM faculty at FGCU which may be enough to impact greater institutional change on our campus.
+Stay tuned!

 Elements Contributing to Success

 During the lengthy history of the center, the directors had various responsibilities over the years.
 Previous directors were faculty with release time, a full-time administrative director (never a faculty member) was hired at one point.
 The Center has finally hit on a leadership strategy that appears to be working.
 The current director is a STEM Education faculty member with teaching responsibilities who is full-time (12-month) at the center.
-The leadership team's direction and history at the university is critical to the accountability of the center.
-Center oversight by the University and the director's ability to collaborate with multiple stakeholders plays an important role.
-The ability to reach across colleges and provide support for both faculty and students and act as a bridge to administration has contributed to the recent successes of this center.
+Oversight is provided by an internal leadership team (faculty) and an external advisory board made up of community stakeholders.
+Such oversight and the director's ability to collaborate with multiple stakeholders plays an important role.
+The Center's ability to reach across colleges and provide support for both faculty, students, and K-12 teachers while communicating with upper administration has contributed to the recent successes of this center.